laars3/l-program-coder-decoder/README.md

 # L-Program Coder / Decoder

-A web app that encodes and decodes programs written in the theoretical language **L**.
+A web app that encodes and decodes programs written in the theoretical language 'L'.

 Built for Theory of Computation course, implements the formal coding and decoding functions covered in class.